-Just like its namesake, cloud storage is ubiquitous today.
+Just like its namesake, cloud storage for free is ubiquitous today.

 J. C. R. Licklider invented the technology in the 1960s but the first commercial cloud storage service only came about in 2006 when Amazon Web Services introduced AWS S3 — their cloud storage service.

 Other companies like Dropbox and SmugMug cashed in on this and followed swiftly in Amazon’s footsteps.